 2. The Decompression Zone

-Every store has a Decompression Zone (DZ), important and often misused space that’s located just inside your front door.
+Every store has a Decompression Zone (DZ), an important and often misused space that’s located just inside your front door.

 The size of your DZ depends on the size of your sales floor, but it’s generally the first 5’ to 15 feet inside the door.
 The DZ gives shoppers a chance to transition from the parking lot (or mall) to your store.
 Shoppers will miss anything you place in the DZ so it needs to be an open, uncluttered space.
 Place signs, baskets, etc. just outside your DZ where shoppers are more likely to see them.